bi-labor/es-mssql/docs/mssql/exercise3.md

 1. To split the _Location_ column into two and parse the _Age_ as a number, add a _Derived column_ transformation (drag one from the SSIS Toolbox pane to the data flow editor surface).
 Connect the blue output of the file source into this new box to specify the data flow direction (see image below for reference).
 Then open the settings of the _Derived column_ element to specify how the derived values are calculated.

     - Add a new column that contains the age as an integer.
-Check if the string is "NULL", in that case, keep the null value, or cast to int.
+Check if the string is "NULL"; in that case, keep the null value, or cast to int.
         - Use the following expression: `[Age] == "NULL" ?
 NULL(DT_I4) : (DT_I4)[Age]`.
 (You may need to change the column names.)
-    - Split the location column into two, and **include your Neptun code** in the text: create a new _City_ and a new _Country_ column using string operations; _Country_ should be prefixed with your Neptun code.
+    - Split the location column into two, and **include your Neptun code** in the text: create a new _City_, and a new _Country_ column using string operations; _Country_ should be prefixed with your Neptun code.
         - Take a look at a few examples of the _Location_: they are in the form of "city, state, country"
         - To separate the country, find the second comma in the text.
 The rest is the city (you can keep the state included in the city text). **Prefix the country with your Neptun code** by concatenating it as a string to the front.
 E.g., "nyc, new york, usa" becomes:
             - Country: "NEPTUN usa"